Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-4jn2kQjiY9Y.md

 # [July 5th, 2022 Livestream](../2022-07-05.md)
 ## Q&A: What year do you think the game will release?
 https://www.youtube.com/watch?v=4jn2kQjiY9Y
-This question was possibly duplicated with a more recent answer: [October 18th, 2022 Livestream Q&A: Are we getting close to 1.0?](./yt-RJdlDgWm94U.md) [https://www.youtube.com/watch?v=RJdlDgWm94U](https://www.youtube.com/watch?v=RJdlDgWm94U)
+This question was possibly duplicated with a more recent answer: [October 25th, 2022 Livestream Q&A: Any ETA on 1.0?](./yt-MO_j7ToLTUw.md) [https://www.youtube.com/watch?v=MO_j7ToLTUw](https://www.youtube.com/watch?v=MO_j7ToLTUw)

 ### Topics